The Elegant 16th Arrondissement – Culture, Charm & Luxury

 18 Great Things About the 16th Arrondissement

-Visit the Eiffel Tower The view from Trocadero on a foggy morning, photo by Mark Craft
+The Eiffel Tower view from Trocadero on a foggy morning The view from Trocadero on a foggy morning, photo by Mark Craft

 We've said it before — the best place to view the Eiffel Tower is from across the river, in the 16th Arrondissement, from the plaza at Trocadero.
 From here the Tower seems to float on the horizon.
 The best time to go is early in the morning, before the crowds arrive, as the sun rises behind the tower.